- 2 tablespoons brown sugar

 - 1/2 teaspoon prepared mustard

-- Combine the remaining ingredients.
-Turn chops; spread with brown sugar mixture.
+- Place chops on a broiler pan; sprinkle with salt and pepper.
+Broil 4 in. from heat 5 minutes.
+Turn; top with brown sugar mixture.
 Broil 4-5 minutes longer or until a thermometer reads 145°.
-Let stand for 5 minutes before serving.
+Let stand 5 minutes before serving.
 Yield: 2 servings.

 "I kinda followed the recipe.
 I took out the onions and I cooked my shops in a skillet on the stove top.
 I had beautiful chops...saucy and tender.
 Everything I was looking for.
 Great recipe"

 "From an old retired meat cutter .... if you look close at the picture, you will notice the blade bone of a pork steak, and in no way resembles does it resemble any of the hundreds of thousands of pork chops I ever cut over 34 years.
 That's irrelevant as this recipe would work on either, pork steak orchops, ad consider adding a nice B-B-Q sauce."

 "My chops were dry, not saucy like in the picture but they had a good flavor to them.
 Maybe next time I'll add some BBQ sauce or tomato sauce to make them more saucy."

 "This tasted delicious!
 I agree with the previous review that it's plain to look at.
 However, the taste makes up for it.
 Served this over rice and it was a hit!
 It passed the family test and will be added into rotation.
 The only thing I'll do differently next time, is to just throw everything in the crockpot and cook on low all day."